 Conclusion

 Performance Max is a powerful campaign type in Google Ads that lets you reach your audiences beyond the confines of search results.
 However, there are several reasons that small businesses should not use Performance Max, including: lower conversion rates, limited control and the risk of wasting money on unwanted clicks.
+When in doubt, test it.
+Run a Performance Max campaign alongside a Search campaign (for at least a month).
+Compare results and adjust as needed.

 Frequently Asked Questions (FAQ) about Performance Max